Micronet 800

 Micronet 800 was a provider of information and communication services hosted on Prestel, a British videotex service, from 1983 to 1991.
 It targeted the UK home computer market and operated as an online, subscription-based magazine and database.
 Subscribers also received Log On, a print quarterly.

 Micronet 800 offered computer-related news, reviews of hardware, software, and video games, access to turn-based and real-time multiplayer games (MUDs), downloadable telesoftware, chatrooms and bulletin boards, business and personal finance advice, and email, telex, and other forms of messaging.
 In addition, a group, club, or individual could rent space on the database.

-A subscriber connected to Micronet 800 via the Prestel network using an ordinary telephone line (typically at local call rates) (Note: 62% of phone subscribers could access Prestel at local call rates when Micronet 800 launched in March 1983.
+A subscriber connected to Micronet 800 via the Prestel network using an ordinary phoneline (typically at local call rates) (Note: 62% of phone subscribers could access Prestel at local call rates when Micronet 800 launched in March 1983.
 This rose to 94% in April 1984, and to 98% in February 1986.) and a microcomputer equipped with a modem.
 (Note: A dedicated terminal or an adapted TV set with a keypad or keyboard could also be used to connect to Prestel.)
 If their microcomputer had not been set up to access Micronet's home page automatically, they entered *800# to do so.